dalia-nasr/Roofinder/README.md

 Our approach combines 2 CNN models to segment and classify rooftops in addition to image processing techniques to crop the satellite image based on the segmentation results then calculate the area for each rooftop detected then finally plot suggested placements for solar panels on the detected rooftops.

 ### CNN Models:
--  U-net model for semantic segmentation to label the roofs
+-  U-net model for semantic segmentation to label the rooftops
 -  Multi-class classification model to classify roof types (Hip, gable, flat)

 ### Image processing:
--  Extract the roof into a separate cropped image.
+-  Extract each detected rooftop into a separate cropped image.
 -  Calculate the area of the roof
 -  Plot suggested placements for the solar panel